 Free family art workshops are held on Sunday afternoons from 3-4pm.
 Led by practicing artists, these fun and interactive events invite children (and their parents!) to learn all about making art- from painting to sculpture, drawing to collage- and are open to all ages.
 There’s no need to book ahead – just go along at 3pm, armed with your imagination and ready to make your very own artworks.

 We all have a few crusts of bread in the bread-bin from time to time – why not bring them along to your local lake/duckpond and let the children feed the ducks and swans?
-The Lough in Cork is a lovely shallow freshwater lake with lots of swans and other wildfowl.
-There are nice walks, grassy areas and a playground too.
+The Lough in Cork is a lovely shallow freshwater lake with numerous species of wildlife.
+It’s a Public Wildlife Refuge and is one of Ireland’s oldest protected areas.
+As well as experiencing the nature, you can also take advantage of their many nice walks.
+They have grassy areas for picnics if the weather is nice, and a playground for the kids.

 Blackrock Castle Observatory